sillsdev/SemanticDomainConversions/README.md

 A collection of files used to convert a translated SemDom list from an older version to a newer version.
 Contains folders:
  - Scripts: the main script for doing the conversion.
-Filenames are hardcoded, so it needs to be customized per language.
+Filenames are hardcoded in the script, so it needs to be customized per language.
  - Tables: the CC tables for converting data from v1, v2, or v3.
 The script reads in one of these tables, to determine what changes it needs to make.
  - SemDom SFM Authority Files: The authority files for different versions of the SemDom list.